Julio Cardeñosa

 Julio Cardeñosa Rodríguez (born 27 October 1949) is a Spanish former footballer who played as a central midfielder.

-During his extensive career he played almost exclusively for Betis, retiring well past his 30s.
-He represented Spain in one World Cup and one European Championship.
+He played mainly for Betis during his extensive professional career, winning the 1976–77 Copa del Rey with the club.
+He appeared for the Spain national team in one World Cup and one European Championship.

 Club career

 Born in Valladolid, Castile and León, Cardeñosa arrived at Real Betis from local Real Valladolid in 1974, and remained there until his retirement.
-Left-footed, he possessed great technical ability which belied his thin physical build, and amassed 412 overall appearances for the Andalusians (307 in ten La Liga seasons), helping the club lift the Copa del Rey in 1977.
+Left-footed, he possessed great technical ability which belied his thin physical build, and made 412 competitive appearances for the Andalusians (307 in ten La Liga seasons), helping the club to lift the Copa del Rey in 1977.

-Cardeñosa retired at almost 36, then took up coaching mainly in the region.
+Cardeñosa retired at age 35, then took up coaching mainly in the region.
 He started as a youth manager at Betis, and had two meaningless stints with the first team, including in 1990–91's top flight – seven matches, with eventual relegation.

 Cardeñosa returned to Betis in 2010, as part of newly appointed manager Pepe Mel's coaching staff.